realworldocaml/book/book/testing/README.md

 ```

 One choice we had to make in our implementation is which probability
 distribution to use for selecting examples.
-This may seem like an
+This may not seem like an
-unimportant question, but when it comes to testing, not all
+important question, but it is.
+When it comes to testing, not all
 probability distributions are created equal.

 Indeed, the choice we made, which was to pick integers uniformly and